The second phase of a wargame project is to design the salient features of the game. As indicated in the diagram this consists of three steps.

 With the focus established and initial collection of master questions and issues in progress, it is timely to outline key decision factors and drivers.
 The idea is certainly not to draw conclusions prematurely.
 But it is relevant at this point to develop a framework for the problem or decision.

 The Study Team may use diagramming methods for this.
-Speculative cause-and-effect diagrams or influence diagrams may be useful; however these need to be viewed as prototypes at this step, since the subsequent steps may result in significant revisions.
+Speculative cause-and-effect diagrams or influence diagrams may be useful; however they need to be viewed as prototypes at this step, since the subsequent steps may result in significant revisions.

 This is another step where 'wicked problems'' are likely to be encountered, as in step 2.
 If this should be the case, techniques associated with soft OR or with problem structuring methods may be useful.

 It is appropriate, even essential, to start developing lists of perceived resource requirements, constraints, limitations, and assumptions.
 As well, there may be a perception of what the commander's intent might be (which may be unstated so far).
 Perceptions of these elements often drive decisions -- and those perceptions may be wrong.
 A war game is an effective tool to question those perceptions in a relatively benign and frugal context, before significant resources, even lives, are on the line.
-At this stage recording the perceptions of drivers -- intent, resources, assumptions, constraints -- provides a framework for the subsequent steps.
+At this stage recording the perceptions of drivers -- intent, resources, assumptions, constraints -- provides a framework for the following steps.

 Step 5: Search for Information (examples: Master Questions, Perspectives, Issues, Data)